sardisnetwork/docs/intro.md

 ### Financial Support
 - Sardiswill set up a special fund to invest, support and incentivize high-potential developers.
 - Sardiswill launch a variety of developer activities and competitions to discover and fund potential developers.
-- In order to reduce the cost of users on SardisDapp, the Sardismeta transaction function will reduce the gas fee of users holding HT in a step-wise manner.
+- In order to reduce the cost of users on SardisDapp, the Sardismeta transaction function will reduce the gas fee of users holding SRDX in a step-wise manner.

 ### Resource Support
 - Projects or developers that have received investment and support from Sardishave not only the opportunity to get official news report, but also can apply for marketing service packages and promote their projects globally.